-- Stay alert, watch what you are doing and use common sense when operating a power tool.
+- •Stay alert, watch what you are doing and use common sense when operating a power tool.
 Do not use a power tool while you are tired or under the influence of drugs, alcohol or medication.
 A moment of inattention while operating power tools may result in serious personal injury. - Use personal protective equipment.
 Always wear eye protection.
-Protective equipment such as dust mask, non-skid safety shoes, hard hat, or hearing protection used for appropriate conditions will reduce personal injuries. - Prevent unintentional starting.
+Protective equipment such as a dust mask, non-skid safety shoes, hard hat or hearing protection used for appropriate conditions will reduce personal injuries. - •Prevent unintentional starting.
 Ensure the switch is in the off-position before connecting to power source and/or battery pack, picking up or carrying the tool.
-Carrying power tools with your finger on the switch or energising power tools that have the switch on invites accidents.
+Carrying power tools with your finger on the switch or energising power tools that have the switch on invites accidents. - Remove any adjusting key or wrench before turning the power tool on.
+A wrench or a key left attached to a rotating part of the power tool may result in personal injury.

-- Remove any adjusting key or wrench before turning the power tool on.
-A wrench or a key left attached to a rotating part of the power tool may result in personal injury. - Do not overreach.
+- •Do not overreach.
 Keep proper footing and balance at all times.
-This enables better control of the power tool in unexpected situations. - Dress properly.
+This enables better control of the power tool in unexpected situations. - •Dress properly.
 Do not wear loose clothing or jewellery.
-Keep your hair, clothing and gloves away from moving parts.
+Keep your hair and clothing away from moving parts.
 Loose clothes, jewellery or long hair can be caught in moving parts. - If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
-Use of dust collection can reduce dust-related hazards.
+Use of dust collection can reduce dust-related hazards. - •Do not let familiarity gained from frequent use of tools allow you to become complacent and ignore tool safety principles.
+A careless action can cause severe injury within a fraction of a second.